Inspired Style: The Victorian

 - Rogers Hall, Florence, Alabama

-Gothic Revival: commonly referred to as “gingerbread” houses.
-Inspired by the homes in Europe, these homes have steep pitched rooflines and pointed windows and other architectural elements from the Middle Ages such as pinnacles, parapets, leaded glass windows with decorative ornamentation, and clover-shaped windows.
+Commonly referred to as “gingerbread” houses and inspired by the homes in Europe, these homes have steep pitched rooflines and pointed windows and other architectural elements from the Middle Ages such as pinnacles, parapets, leaded glass windows with decorative ornamentation, and clover-shaped windows.

 Architectural Examples: